VilleJuhan1/Fullstack-websovelluskehitys-osa14-projekti/README.md

 ## The App

 The app itself will be a game that I already piloted in another course part.
-However, as it was a mono repo container implementation using node and react, I need to review the whole code and refactor it into separate front and backends.
-The code can be used for multiple purposes but as an example, the aim of my game is to recognize the flag that is represented in a picture and choose the correct option from four possible candidates.
+However, as it was a mono repo container implementation using node and react, I need to review the whole code and refactor it into separate front- and backends.
+The code can be used as a game engine for multiple purposes but as an example, the aim of my game is to recognize the flag that is represented in a picture and choose the correct option from four possible candidates.

 ## Requirements

 - The infrastructure is deployed to OCI using IaaC (mainly Terraform and Ansible).
 - The OCI LZ is hardened and adheres to some CIS LVL standards.
 - The application runs in containers on Kubernetes.
-- Kubernetes is installed on hardened VM hosts (free tier) using some lighter version, ie. k3s.
+- Kubernetes is installed on hardened VM hosts (free tier) using some lighter version of kubernetes, ie. k3s.
 - The Kubernetes environment has logging and monitoring tools.
 - Automation level is high (testing, CI/CD etc.)
 - The frontend is written on React Native so that it can also be compiled into an Android App in a later increment.